Transmutation of species: Ideas before the 18th century

+18th and early 19th century

-In the 18th century, Jacques-Antoine des Bureaux claimed a “genealogical ascent of species”.
-He argued that through crossbreeding and hybridization in reproduction, “progressive organization” occurred, allowing organisms to change and more complex species to develop.
+In the 18th century, Jacques-Antoine des Bureaux claimed a "genealogical ascent of species".
+He argued that through crossbreeding and hybridization in reproduction, "progressive organization" occurred, allowing organisms to change and more complex species to develop.

-Simultaneously, Retif de la Bretonne wrote La decouverte australe par un homme-volant (1781) and La philosophie de monsieur Nicolas (1796), which encapsulated his view that more complex species, such as mankind, had developed step-by-step from “less perfect” animals.
+Simultaneously, Retif de la Bretonne wrote La decouverte australe par un homme-volant (1781) and La philosophie de monsieur Nicolas (1796), which encapsulated his view that more complex species, such as mankind, had developed step-by-step from "less perfect" animals.
 De la Bretonne believed that living forms undergo constant change.
-Although he believed in constant change, he took a very different approach than Diderot: chance and blind combinations of atoms, in de la Bretonne’s opinion, was not the cause of transmutation.
+Although he believed in constant change, he took a very different approach from Diderot: chance and blind combinations of atoms, in de la Bretonne's opinion, were not the cause of transmutation.
 De la Bretonne argued that all species had developed from more primitive organisms, and that nature aimed to reach perfection.

-Denis Diderot, chief editor of the Encyclopedia, spent his time pouring over scientific theories attempting to explain rock strata and the diversity of fossils.
-Geological and fossil evidence was presented to him as contributions to Encyclopedia articles, chief among them “Mammoth,” “Fossil,” and “Ivory Fossil,” all of which noted the existence of mammoth bones in Siberia.
+Denis Diderot, chief editor of the Encyclopédie, spent his time poring over scientific theories attempting to explain rock strata and the diversity of fossils.
+Geological and fossil evidence was presented to him as contributions to Encyclopedia articles, chief among them "Mammoth", "Fossil", and "Ivory Fossil", all of which noted the existence of mammoth bones in Siberia.
 As a result of this geological and fossil evidence, Diderot believed that species were mutable.
 Particularly, he argued that organisms metamorphosized over millennia, resulting in species changes.
-In Diderot’s theory of transformationism, random chance plays a large role in allowing species to change, develop and become extinct, as well as having new species form.
+In Diderot's theory of transformationism, random chance plays a large role in allowing species to change, develop and become extinct, as well as having new species form.
 Specifically, Diderot believed that given randomness and an infinite number of times, all possible scenarios would manifest themselves.
 He proposed that this randomness was behind the development of new traits in offspring and as a result the development and extinction of species.

 Diderot drew from Leonardo da Vinci’s comparison of the leg structure of a human and a horse as proof of the interconnectivity of species.
 He saw this experiment as demonstrating that nature could continually try out new variations.
 Additionally, Diderot argued that organic molecules and organic matter possessed an inherent consciousness, which allowed the smallest particles of organic matter to organize into fibers, then a network, and then organs.
 The idea that organic molecules have consciousness was derived from both Maupertuis and Lucretian texts.
-Overall, Diderot’s musings all fit together as a “composite transformist philosophy,” one dependent on the randomness inherent to nature as a transformist mechanism.
+Overall, Diderot’s musings all fit together as a "composite transformist philosophy", one dependent on the randomness inherent to nature as a transformist mechanism.